-While it could have been a challenge before the Internet, it’s really not as hard as you think.
-If you really want to know if you’re being underpaid for your job duties, here are ten ways to find out.
+While it could have been a challenge before the Internet, but now it’s really not as hard as you think.
+If you really want to know if you’re being underpaid for your job duties or you are paid minimum wage for your overworking, here are ten ways to find out.

 Overworked and Underpaid – How to Handle?

 The following mentioned are few tips to manage things like ‘underpaid at work what are my rights’ and how to deal with underpayment of wages.

 Go to your favorite job listing website and look for closely related job postings.
 Be sure to pay close attention to the role, how much experience you need and the location of the job.
 If you can, try to limit your job search to within 25 miles of your current job because geographical locations can affect the salary.
 Inside these job postings, try to find the companies that list the salary and benefits, and compare it to yours.
 If it’s well below the norms, you may want to consider either renegotiating or leaving for another company.

 The Internet has so many great salary research-based websites such as Glassdoor and Indeed.
 If you work with a larger corporation, it can be very easy to see what other people are being paid; however, if you work with a firm with less than 50 people, it can be a bit tricky.

 Even if you work with a smaller company, try to compare your salary with a few companies in your area.
 For example, if you were a software engineer with a mom and pop company, what are the Fortune 5000 companies in your area paying its software engineers?
 Try to stay on top of this because salaries can change quite often.
 Don’t forget to factor in your experience, education and job duties.
 Just because the title says “software engineer,” it doesn’t mean the person is doing the same exact job as you.

 3. Talk With Colleagues: